 The Sisleÿa L’Intégral Anti-Âge La Cure is a four-week skincare system that draws on Nobel Prize-winning medical research to reactivate the skin’s cellular energy (resulting in more glow, bounce, clarity and youthfulness).
 The system aims to bolster three key mechanisms:

 - Elimination of the damaged mitochondria.

-It’s complex, but it essentially uses concentrated botanical extracts (like Ginko Biloba, Peony, Centella, Yeast Protein and Mariposa Blanca Rhizome) to turn on the cellular processes that keep our skin young and energised.
+It’s complex, but it essentially uses concentrated botanical extracts (like ginkgo biloba, peony, centella, yeast protein and mariposa blanca rhizome) to turn on the cellular processes that keep our skin young and energized.

-Week one involves a restart phase, where defence mechanisms are boosted so the skin appears more awake.
+Week one involves a restart phase, where defense mechanisms are boosted so the skin appears more awake.

 Week two is all about regeneration and the elimination of damaged mitochondria – you’ll look softer, smoother and bouncier.